maikelthedev/literatefish/README.md

-# Fish tangler for literate programming
+# Fish function for literate programming

 This is a **function** for fish shell that takes ***markdown*** text like this and converts it into a runnable fish script (ands runs it) from the terminal.
 This follows conventions of literate programming.
 A programmign paradigm in which the code is embedded within the documentation with the reasoning for it.
 If you want to know more about literate programming [check this out](https://en.wikipedia.org/wiki/Literate_programming)